Asian Studies Program

 - advising students interested in graduate study on Asia and professions involving Asia; and

-- serving as a base for the New York Conference on Asian Studies (NYCAS), one of eight regional conferences of the Association for Asian Studies, holding annual meetings designed to bring together all persons interested in Asia for discussion sessions and presentations of Asia's music, dance, and art.
+- serving as a key institution for the New York Conference on Asian Studies (NYCAS), one of nine regional conferences of the Association for Asian Studies (AAS).

 Campus Programs & Events